 Exam and Assessment Results

-From 2016 all students and Schools will be measured on how much progress they make from when they start in Year 7 to when they complete their exams at the end of Year 11.
-This will be known as Progress 8.
+From 2016 all students and Schools are be measured on how much progress they make from when they start in Year 7 to when they complete their exams at the end of Year 11.
+This is known as Progress 8.

 Progress 8 - The Progress 8 measure is designed to encourage all students to study a broad and balanced curriculum.